A Friendship of Letters

 In the spring of 2010 the Thomas Merton Center at Bellarmine University received a valuable gift: the papers of Joe Zarrella, a longtime collaborator of Dorothy Day.
 When I was invited to speak at the Merton Center the following October, I used the occasion to reflect on the special friendship that enriched the lives of these two remarkable people: Thomas Merton and Dorothy Day.

 What put Merton on the world map was the publication in 1948 of his autobiography, The Seven Storey Mountain.
-It is an account of his growing up on b . . .
+It is an account of his growing up on both sides of the Atlantic, what drew him to become a Catholic . . .

 OR get a subscription to Touchstone to read on your Kindle for only $1.99 per month!
 (This option is KINDLE ONLY and does not include either print or online.)